-Military Survivor Benefit Plan (SBP)/ Reserve Component Survivor Benefit Plan (RCSBP)/ Retired Serviceman’s Family Protection Plan (RSFPP) Colorado State Tax Benefits: Survivors that receive an annuity based on the death of a Service member may claim a subtraction for all or part of the annuity (must have been included in federal taxable income).
+Military Survivor Benefit Plan (SBP), Reserve Component Survivor Benefit Plan (RCSBP), Retired Serviceman’s Family Protection Plan (RSFPP) Colorado State Tax Benefits: Survivors who receive an annuity based on the death of a Service member may claim a subtraction from their state taxes.
 The amount of the subtraction depends on the survivor’s age at the end of the tax year.

-Who is eligible for the Colorado Property Tax Deferral for Seniors and Active Military Personnel?
+Who is eligible for the Colorado Property Tax Deferral for Activated Reserve Component Service Members ?
 Service members must meet the following requirements:

-A Reserve component Service member in the U.S. Armed Forces that is called to federal active duty for 30 or more consecutive days, prior to January 1 of the year in which they file a claim CRS 39-3.5-101 (1.8)
+National Guard or U.S. Armed Forces Reserve Service member who is called to federal active duty for 30 or more consecutive days, prior to January 1 of the year in which they file a claim

 All prior years' property taxes must be paid